mopidy/mopidy/docs/api/js.rst

         mopidy.on(console.log.bind(console));  // Log all events
         mopidy.on("state:online", queueAndPlay);

-9. The web page should now queue and play your first playlist every time your load it.
+9. The web page should now queue and play your first playlist every time you load it.
 See the browser's console for output from the function, any errors, and all events that are emitted.